MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-with-configuration-manager.md

 2. Click **Office 365 Installer** in the upper-right pane.
 The Office 365 Client Installation Wizard opens.
 3. On the **Application Settings** page, provide a name and description for the app, enter the download location for the files, and then click **Next**.
 The location must be specified as &#92;&#92;*server*&#92;*share*.
 4. On the **Office Settings** page, click on **Go to the Office Customization Tool**, and configure the desired settings for your Microsoft 365 Apps installation.
 We recommend the following options:
-    - **Software:** Microsoft 365 Apps for enterprise.
+    - **Software:** Microsoft 365 Apps for enterprise (if you're licensed for it).
 You can also include Visio and Project if you plan to deploy those products.
       - **Update channel:** Choose **Semi-Annual Channel (Targeted)** for the installation package for the pilot group
       - **Languages:** Include all the language packs you plan to deploy.
       - **Upgrades:** Choose to automatically remove all previous MSI versions of Office.